tapeinosyne/light-typedclojure/README.md

 ==================
 Official Typed Clojure plugin for Light Table

-This is α software; see [below](#prerelease-caveats) for existing issues.

 ## Installation
 Typed Clojure is available in the plugin manager.

-Alternatively, you can manually clone this repository and either:
+Alternatively, you can manually clone this repository into your plugin folder.
-- place it within Light Table's plugin folder, or
-- simply eval the contents of Typed_Clojure/src/lt/plugins/typedclojure.cljs, for testing purposes.

 ### Dependencies
-Light Table 0.6.4
+Light Table 0.6.4+
-Clojure plugin 0.0.8
+Clojure plugin 0.0.10+
-Paredit plugin 0.0.4
+Paredit plugin 0.0.4+

 Your project should include `[org.clojure/core.typed "0.2.30"]` or above.